 Cleaning- Remove any debris or dust.
 Shortly before the test, rinse each container carefully at least twice with Purified Water, and allow to stand.
-Immediately before testing, empty the containers, rinse once with Purified Water, then with Carbon Dioxide-Free Water and allow to drain.
+Immediately before testing, empty the containers; rinse once with Purified Water, then with carbon dioxide-free water; and allow to drain.
 Complete the cleaning procedure from the first rinsing in not less than 20 minutes and not more than 25 minutes.
-Heat closed ampules in a water bath or in an air-oven at about 50° for approximately 2 minutes before opening.
+Heat closed ampuls in a water bath or in an air oven at about 50° for approximately 2 minutes before opening.
 Do not rinse before testing.

-Filling and Heating- The containers are filled with Carbon Dioxide-Free Water up to the filling volume.
-Containers in the form of cartridges or prefilled syringes are closed in a suitable manner with material that does not interfere with the test.
-Each container, including ampules, shall be loosely capped with an inert material such as a dish of neutral glass or aluminum foil previously rinsed with Purified Water.
+Filling and Heating- The containers are filled with carbon dioxide-free water up to the filling volume.
+Containers in the form of cartridges or prefillable syringes are closed in a suitable manner with material that does not interfere with the test.
+Each container, including ampuls, shall be loosely capped with an inert material such as a dish of neutral glass or aluminum foil previously rinsed with Purified Water.
 Place the containers on the tray of the autoclave.

-Place the tray in the autoclave containing a quantity of water such that the tray remains clear of the water.
-Close the autoclave, and carry out the following operations:

-- 1. heat the autoclave to 100° and allow the steam to issue from the vent cock for 10 minutes; - 2. close the vent cock and raise the temperature from 100° to 121° at a rate of 1° per minute: - 3. maintain the temperature at 121 \pm 1° for 60 \pm 1 minutes; - 4. lower the temperature from 121° to 100° at a rate of 0.5° per minute, venting to prevent a vacuum; - 5. do not open the autoclave before it has cooled down to 95°; - 6. remove the containers from the autoclave using normal precautions, place them in a water bath at 80°, and run cold tap water, taking care that the water does not contact the loose foil caps to avoid contamination of the extraction solution; - 7. cooling time does not exceed 30 minutes.
+Place the tray in an autoclave containing a quantity of water such that the tray remains clear of the water.
+Close the autoclave, and carry out the autoclaving procedure as described for the Glass Grains Test, except that the temperature is maintained at $121 \pm 1^{\circ}$ for 60 ± 1 minutes.
+Remove the containers from the autoclave using normal precautions, place them in a water bath at 80° , and run cold tap water into the water bath.
+To avoid contamination of the extraction solution, take care that the water does not contact the loose foil caps.
+The cooling time does not exceed 30 minutes.
 The extraction solutions are analyzed by titration according to the method described below.

-Method- Carry out the titration within 1 hour of removal of the containers from the autoclave.
+Titration- Carry out the titration within 1 hour of removal of the containers from the autoclave.
 Combine the liquids obtained from the containers, and mix.
-Introduce the prescribed volume indicated in Table 3 into a conical flask.
-Place the same volume of Carbon Dioxide-Free Water into a second similar flask as a blank.
-Add 0.05 mL of Methyl Red Solution to each flask for each 25 mL of liquid.
+Introduce the prescribed volume (see Table 4) into a conical flask.
+Transfer the same volume of carbon dioxide-free water, to be used as a blank, into a second similar flask.
+Add to each flask 0.05 mL of Methyl Red Solution for each 25 mL of liquid.
 Titrate the blank with 0.01 M hydrochloric acid.
 Titrate the test liquid with the same acid until the color of the resulting solution is the same as that obtained for the blank.
-Subtract the value found for the blank titration from that found for the test liquid, and express the results in mL of 0.01 M hydrochloric acid per 100 mL.
-Express titration values of less than 1.0 mL to 2 decimal places and titration values of more than or equal to 1.0 mL to 1 decimal place.
+Subtract the value found for the blank titration from that found for the test liquid, and express the results in mL of 0.01 M hydrochloric acid per 100 mL of test liquid.
+Express titration values of less than 1.0 mL to two decimal places; express titration values of more than or equal to 1.0 mL to one decimal place.

-Limits- The results, or the average of the results if more than one titration is performed, are not greater than the values stated in Table 4.
+Limits: The results, or the average of the results if more than one titration is performed, are not greater than the values stated in Table 5.